shravan-padakanti/scala-docs-wiki/Structured-vs-Unstructured-Data.md

 ### Example Analysis

 While for all three of these possible solutions, **the end result is the same, the time it takes to execute the job is vastly different**.

+Turns out, possibility 1 is 3.6 times slower than possibility 2, and possibility 3 is 177 times slower than possibility 2.

+**Wouldn't it be nice if Spark automatically knew, if we wrote the code in possibility 3, that it could rewrite our code to possibility 2?**

+**Given a bit of extra structureal information, Spark can do many optimizations!**